Who we are:

-Who we are: With over 300 Labour Party members and many registered supports, we cover over 6,700 households in Ranmoor, Endcliffe, Lodge Moor, Nethergreen and Fulwood.
+With over 300 Labour Party members and many registered supporters, we cover over 6,700 households in Ranmoor, Endcliffe, Lodge Moor, Nethergreen and Fulwood.

 We aim to be a community organisation with the wellbeing of our ward, its residents, businesses and workers as our central concern.
 We welcome your input, whether to tell us of a concern you have or to share a local project with which we could become involved.

 Currently we have no Labour councillor to speak for us on Sheffield City Council.
 We are working together to change that.
-In the most recent election in May 2021, and despite the constraints and challenges of Covid19, the Labour candidate improved our share of the vote in the Ward by 7% compared to 2019 results and the successful candidate secured only 46% of the total votes cast by residents overall.
-We are continuing to actively campaign to build on this improvement in results.
+In the most recent election in May 2022, our candidate Matt Killeya achieved Labour’s highest ever share of the vote in a local election in Fulwood, surpassing 30% vote share for the first time.
+We are now in striking distance of electing our first ever Labour councillor in Fulwood.
+We are continuing to actively campaign to achieve this.

 Our Team of Branch Officers who are all local residents of Fulwood Ward:

 - Chair: Lynn Pocock

 - Vice Chairs: Patrick Seyd and Nigel Jones

 - Secretaries & Membership: Jane Evans and Mark Beckles-Willson

 - Delegates to Constituency Labour Party Executive: Matthew Killeya and Lynn Pocock

 - Delegates to Local Campaign Forum: Dermot Gleeson and Maggie Riley